Ankrutee/NeoHackathon_2023/README.md

 verse.sol - VERSE token contract on goerli testnet provided by VERSE team.<br>
 mintVerse.sol - Contains some added functionalities on top of verse.sol (0xA3A8F2B4DcCB6c9a9Ff60A205aD8A142B31a5c88)<br>
 Truflation.sol - Fetches inflation rate(int) from chainlink oracles.
 (0x25Cb70c92A1FA078E4A9b918c6Ea51376889a15a)<br>
 dVest.sol - Uses mintVerse.sol and Truflation.sol and contains the dapp logic(0xE1A66553e4834caE35eBbFd4cd70Cf7D84f53432).
+(Deployed on NEO EVM Testnet)

 ## Challenges we ran into